siavash79/PXIconPackTemplate/README.md

             android:name="packauthor"
             android:value="Siavash" />
 ```
+In the `android:value` attribute, replace `Siavash` with the author's name.

 Now add a new Activity: this will be your pack.
 (NOTE: you can have more than one pack in a single app)
 ```xml